 Research is a vital part of advancing medical knowledge and finding better ways to treat, prevent, diagnose, and understand human disease.
+Clinical research (also known as clinical trials) involves people who volunteer to participate.
 Many of the most important discoveries made at UT Southwestern Medical Center could not have happened without research volunteers.
+Discover UT Southwestern's current clinical trials.

 Participate in Research